 I first met BJ when he was visiting London – we met for coffee in Dalston and chatted about his portfolio.
-It was clear he had a real talent but his demeanour seemed ill-atodds with a life in the cut-throat world of fashion.
+It was clear he had a real talent but his demeanour seemed ill-at odds with life in the cut-throat world of fashion.
 How could someone so, well, nice ever hope to succeed?

 A week earlier, I had landed at Manila Airport.
 It was 7pm on a Friday evening and I was trying to figure out the difference between the yellow and white taxis that stood at two different ranks when my phone lit up.

 “Have you landed yet?
 You have?
 Wait there, I’ll send my driver to pick you up.”
-Now, I’m 45, have worked with some of the world’s magazine giants and own a (albeit modest) publishing company, yet the closest I’ve ever come to having my very own driver was sheepishly calling my Dad up as a teenager having missed the last train home from a night out on the town.
-“I’ll meet you at your hotel and we can eat, then I need to decide if we are going to the The Palace or the O Bar to catch the drag show.”
+Now, I’ve worked with some of the world’s magazine giants and own an (albeit modest) publishing company, yet the closest I’ve ever come to having my very own driver was sheepishly calling my Dad up as a teenager having missed the last train home from a night out on the town.
+“I’ll meet you at your hotel and we can eat, then I need to decide if we are going to The Palace or the O Bar to catch the drag show.”

 In BJ’s case, the plusses seem to go way beyond even his own expectations.
 There is no doubt in my mind that he is an extraordinarily talented photographer – it takes a lot for me to trust someone with something as important as a cover shoot.
 By no means am I saying that he would not enjoy such success without social media, but his talent for photography is equalled and supported by his talent for digital publicity.
 He instinctively knows what to share and what people will like; but, perhaps I’m creating too much of a division between the two things.
 The art of photography is not just a good eye, but also a great edit.